muchrosidi/muchrosidi.github.io/_pages/research.md

 # Works in Progress
-### Corruption and the Composition of Government Expenditure: Evidence from An Anticorruption Measure in Indonesia
+### Corruption and the Composition of Government Expenditure: Evidence from An Anticorruption Measure in Indonesia

 ### Fiscal Interactions in the Short and Long Run: Evidence from Indonesia’s Property Tax Decentralization